-This makes it paramount for the operations teams supporting these functions to put privacy controls in place.
+This makes it paramount for the operations teams supporting these functions to put privacy programs and controls in place.
 The only employees that should have access to CRMs or Marketing Automation Platforms are those with permissions in the departments that use them.

 Business is changing.
 Digital strategy is evolving and your technology stack is expanding.

 More data is flowing in and out of these tools and systems, and your teams expect this data to be integrated and accessible to meet their needs.

 But data privacy and security is mission-critical, especially as cyber threats become more sophisticated and can bring down the most established brands.